fev4/with-graphql-faunadb-cookie-auth/README.md

 We'll be using a simple schema, take a look at it [here](/lib/graphql/faunadbSchema.gql).
 It defines a couple of things:

 - `UserRole`: which we will use for ABAC role definitions.
 A basic example of how to use them at least, so you can get a sense of what these do and are capable of.
 - `User`: a user type, the only custom `type` in this schema, because I want to keep things as simple as possible.
+But notice here the usage of [`@unique`](https://docs.fauna.com/fauna/current/api/graphql/directives/d_unique), this tells Fauna to create an Index based on this field which we'll later use to login users.
+[Indexes](https://docs.fauna.com/fauna/current/api/fql/indexes) are a very important part of Fauna, because they allow the organization and retrieval of [Documents](https://docs.fauna.com/fauna/current/api/fql/documents) by their attributes, in this case Fauna will create an index which we can use to access the `User`s documents by their `email`.
 - `input`s: `CreateUserInput` & `LoginUserInput`, which will define the data needed for our mutations.
 - `Mutation`s: here we define the secret sauce of this whole thing through [`@resolver` directives](https://docs.fauna.com/fauna/current/api/graphql/directives/d_resolver).
 In short, a `@resolver` let's us define the name of an User Defined Function (UDF) used to resolve a mutation.
 This is the very next step we'll do in the following section.